samadpls/TensorFlow-Model-Exploration/README.md

 Welcome to my TensorFlow Machine Learning Projects repository!
 Here, I embark on an exciting journey through the realm of machine learning using TensorFlow, showcasing my work on captivating datasets like:

+## Sentiment Analysis using Natural Language Processing With RNN on IMDb Dataset

+In this project, I worked on sentiment analysis using Natural Language Processing (NLP) techniques with Recurrent Neural Networks (RNN) on the IMDb dataset.
+I explore the world of text classification and sentiment prediction, demonstrating how RNNs can be applied to analyze and classify movie reviews based on sentiment.

 ## Fashion MNIST Neural Network Model - Exploring Image Classification with Keras
-The exploration takes a new turn with the Fashion MNIST Neural Network Model, where I dive into the realm of image classification using the Keras dataset.
+The exploration continues with the Fashion MNIST Neural Network Model, where I delve into the realm of image classification using the Keras dataset.
 By implementing various neural network architectures, I delve into the intricacies of classifying fashion items with remarkable accuracy.

-## Weather Model - Unveiling HiddenMarkovModel

-The journey begins with the Weather Model, where I delve into the fascinating world of Hidden Markov Models (HMM).
-By applying HMM, I explore the patterns and transitions within weather data, uncovering valuable insights and predictions.

 ## Iris Dataset - Navigating Classification with TensorFlow